 I hope you will find this article interesting and useful, and will have further interest in my upcoming articles on mining.
 To never miss a thing, please subscribe to my free newsletter, and follow me on Seekingalpha.com, in order to get an email notice of my new articles soon after they are published.

 Want to read more Gold Report articles like this?
 Sign up for our free e-newsletter, and you’ll learn when new articles have been published.
 To see a list of recent articles and interviews with industry analysts and commentators, visit our Streetwise Interviews page.

-1) The author is not a registered investment advisor, and currently has no position in this stock, but might initiate one soon.
-Dolly Varden is a sponsoring company of The Critical Investor.
+The author is not a registered investment advisor, and currently holds free tradable warrants.
 All facts are to be checked by the reader.
-For more information go to dollyvardensilver.com and read the company’s profile and official documents on sedar.com, also for important risk disclosures.
+For more information go to http://ift.tt/2ljTfLt and read the company’s profile and official documents on http://www.sedar.com, also for important risk disclosures.
 This article is provided for information purposes only, and is not intended to be investment advice of any kind, and all readers are encouraged to do their own due diligence, and talk to their own licensed investment advisors prior to making any investment decisions.